built4tech/mvcloud/README.md

 ___
 # McAfee Mvision Cloud

-This notebook goes through different samples that demonstrate the use of the Mvision Cloud.
+This notebook goes through different samples that demonstrate the use of the Mvision Cloud REST API.

 Currently the following samples are provided:

-* **Use Case 1:** How to get all the tenants associated with current credentials.
+* **Use Case 1:** How to get all tenants associated with current credentials.

-* **Use Case 2:** Authenticate against the default Tenant, This code snippet shows how to get authenticated and creates two variables used on further use cases token value and tenant Id.
+* **Use Case 2:** Authenticate against the default Tenant.

+This code snippet shows how to get authenticated.
+It defines two variables used on further use cases (token value and tenant Id).

-* **Use Case 3:**
+* **Use Case 3:** Submit a CSP template document for CSPM inspection

-* Using the previous authentication token, submit a CSP template document for CSPM inspection.
+Using the previous authentication token, submit a CSP template document for CSPM inspection.
-This code generates an unique URL related to the uploaded content, next code snippet shows how to get the result of the analysis using this unique URL
+This code generates an unique URL related to the uploaded content, next code snippet shows how to get the results, in terms of policies violated, of the analysis done using this unique URL

-*  Get the results, in terms of policies violated, related to the previous template uploaded.

-* **Use Case 4:** In this snippet I show how to, using the new and undocumented REST API schema, get the incidents generated, this snippet used the tenant ID and the token value from use case 2
+* **Use Case 4:** Get the incidents generated

+This snippet shows how to, using the new and undocumented REST API schema, get the incidents generated, this snippet uses the tenant ID and the token value from use case 2

-* **Use Case 5:** In this snippet I show how to, using the old skyhigh REST API schema, get the audit log.
-In the comments of this use case I introduce how to do it using the new schema.
+* **Use Case 5:** Get the audit log

+This snippet shows how to, using the old skyhigh REST API schema, get the audit log.
+In the comments some guidance about  how to use new schema is introduced.